2020s in fashion: Skincare

-Generation Alpha's interest in skincare continued the skincare boom that started in the late 2010s and carried into the next decade.
-As Generation Z and Millennials focused on taking care of their skin, Gen Alpha joined in by following skincare routines that helped keep their skin healthy.
-The popularity of social media platforms TikTok played a big role in this uptick, as many young users discovered new skincare products and tips through videos and trends.
+Gen Alpha's interest in skincare continued the skincare boom that started in the late 2010s and carried into the next decade.
+As Gen Z and Millennials focused on taking care of their skin, Gen Alpha joined in by following skincare routines that helped keep their skin healthy.
+The popularity of social media platforms like TikTok played a big role in this uptick, as many young users discovered new skincare products and tips through videos and trends.
 With more products available for different skin types, the trend kept growing, and social media became a place for sharing skincare advice.
 This helped keep the skincare trend strong, with Gen Alpha playing a big part in shaping how the beauty industry evolved.

-In the early 2020s, many skincare and beauty trends became popular in the United States and around the world, especially with the help of social media.
-One of the most talked-about trends was "slugging," where people applied a thick layer of petroleum jelly on their face to keep moisture in and protect their skin.
+One of the most talked-about trends in skincare was "slugging," where people applied a thick layer of petroleum jelly on their face to keep moisture in and protect their skin.
 Along with this, wearing sunscreen every day became accepted as an important method to protect the skin from the sun, while vitamin C serums were used to brighten the skin and even out spots.
 Many also used retinol to help reduce fine lines and make their skin smoother.
-Another popular trend was gua sha, a technique from China where people used a smooth stone to gently scrape their face to help with blood flow and relaxation.
+Another popular trend was gua sha, a technique from China that involves gently scraping one's face with a smooth stone to help with blood flow and relaxation.
 People also started using rice water to treat their hair, a practice from Asia believed to make hair healthier and stronger.
 Finally, some young people started using baby Botox, which involves small amounts of Botox to prevent wrinkles before they appear.
-These trends showed how people were trying new ways to take care of their skin and look their best using both new ideas and old traditions.